View my Accounts

 You can check your credit record with a credit bureau, like Experian, which will give you a report on the status of your debt and will let you know if you have any judgments against your name.

-Blacklisting means that you have adverse information recorded on your profile e.g. slow payer, not contactable, handed over, etc. Credit providers must take certain steps, including notifying you, before they can submit such information to the bureaus.
+Blacklisting means that you have adverse information recorded on your profile, for example slow payer, not contactable, handed over, etc. Credit providers must take certain steps, including notifying you, before they can submit such information to the bureaus.
 Note however that DMC will never submit any adverse information and we only submit the information prescribed by the National Credit Act, which is mainly outstanding balance, installment amounts, and payments received.

 The National Credit Act requires all credit providers to submit details of the accounts and payment details to the credit bureau.
 This information is then made available to credit providers to use in assessing the risk and checking affordability on new credit applications.